thinkloop/todo-react-components/README.md

 ### Design Conventions Used
 Following are some of the conventions used to drive architecture and design choices:
 - pass in data as props
-- only use local state for forms, temporary data, performance, throw-away data, or special circumstances
+- only use local state for: forms, temporary data, performance, throw-away data, or special circumstances
 - develop component data interfaces selfishly, without concern for outside constraints
 - develop component data interfaces without concern for parent component needs
 - develop component data interfaces as simply and minimally as possible